district10/blog/_posts/post-0086-game-of-throne-series.md

 ## EP.4

-Game of Thrones is an American fantasy drama tv series adapted from George Martin's A Song of Ice and Fire.
+Game of Thrones is an American tv series adapted from George Martin's A Song of Ice and Fire.
 This tv show is so much a fantasy and so great that it attracted a big audience.
-I seldom watch any tv series but I do favor this one and I've watched 4 seasons of it and willing to share some of my opinions on it.
+I've watched 4 seasons of it, and really like it and willing to share some of my opinions on it.
 The focus today is Eddard Stark, popularly known as Ned, is a major character in the first season.
 But before that, I'll introduce the backgrounds and settings of this story.

 This is the world map for game of throne.
 As you can see, the world is separated to two parts by the narrow sea.
 The west is called Westeros, while the right part is called Essos.
 Westeros and essos are the known world, while the land beyond castle black, is unknown.
-Westeros is ruled by a single political entity known as the Seven Kingdoms, which holds fealty `['fiːəltɪ]` to the King of the Andals and the First Men, who sits on the Iron Throne in the city of King's Landing.
-Here is the king's landing, where the king lives.
+Westeros is ruled by a single political entity known as the Seven Kingdoms.
+Ands here is the king's landing, where the king lives.
 And in the north, Winterfell, is where Ned Stark is from.
 As for Essos, there lived some kind of horse people, I mean, the Dothraki.
 And Daenerys Targaryen gets her power there.
 The story of Ned mainly happended in Winterfell and King's landing.

-And there are houses of Game of Throne.
+And these, are houses of Game of Throne.
 House Stark, Ned Stark.
 House Lannister, she is the Queen.
-And House Baratheon, the King is here.
+And House Baratheon, the King.
 House Targaryen.
-She is gatherring power and on her way to the Westeros.
+You should know that the Mad King is a targaryen.

 Now is time for Ned Stark.
-I'll share three scenes from Season 1 about Ned Stark, and analyze the quality or characteristics of Ned Stark, tell you guys why I like this character.
+I'll share three scenes from Season 1 about Ned Stark, and analyze the characteristics of Ned Stark, tell you guys why I like this character.
 And after that, I'll compare him to three other characters to illustrate why he is destined to fail and die.

 Scene one, in the frontier of Winterfell, close to Castle Black, the northest part of Westeros.
-Ned Stark sentenced a man to die.
+Ned Stark sentenced the man to die.
 This man is a guardsman in the night's watch and a deserter.
 His comrades were killed by white walkers (the walking dead).
 Ned did his duty and executed the man.
-I think Ned in his heart is a merciful man and believes what the man's words ("He is talking madness").
-But as the lord of Winterfell.
-Law is law.
+I think Ned in his heart is a merciful man, but as the lord of Winterfell, law is law.
 He has no choice but to commit his duty.
 Furthermore, he asked his son (here, this boy) to watch the execution.
 He wants his son to be a calm and straight man as he is.

 Scene two, it's the small council of the king.
 And this time, they are arguing about how to deal with Daenerys Targaryen, who is pregnant now.
 And may cross